Soomeetech/alx-system_engineering-devops/0x00-shell_basics/README.md

-writing script to display current working directory in long format writing a script to display current directory content with the hidden files writing a script that display the content of a directory numerically
+writing script to display current working directory in long format writing a script to display current directory content with the hidden files writing a script that display the content of a directory numerically writing a script that creates a directory in a directory